2braincells2go/waterfloat/README.md

       var elem = $('#btn1'); // jquery selector to get a specific element with ID

-step2: initilize parameters to sent and create new object for waterFloat.
+step2: initilize parameters to send and create new object for waterFloat.

       var time = 900; //time in milli seconds var degrees = 1; //angle of degrees to float